Chief Secretary for Ireland: History of the office

 Chief Secretary Viscount Castlereagh played a key role in the enactment of the Act of Union which passed in the Irish Parliament on its second attempt in 1800 through the exercise of patronage and direct bribery.
 Upon the Union on 1 January 1801, the Kingdom of Ireland was merged into the United Kingdom of Great Britain and Ireland and the Irish parliament ceased to exist.
 However, the existing system of administration in Ireland continued broadly in place, with the offices of Lord Lieutenant and Chief Secretary retaining their respective roles.

 The last Chief Secretary to represent an Irish constituency while in office was Chichester Parkinson-Fortescue, MP for County Louth, who served from 1868 to 1871.

 The last Chief Secretary was Sir Hamar Greenwood, who left office in October 1922.
 The Irish Free State, comprising the greater part of Ireland, would become independent on 6 December 1922.
 In Northern Ireland, a new Government of Northern Ireland was established, with a Prime Minister of Northern Ireland.
 This government was suspended in 1972, and the position of Secretary of State for Northern Ireland was created as a position in the British cabinet.
+Relations with the Northern Ireland government, treated as a sort of internal quasi-Dominion, was put under the purview Secretary of State for Dominion Affairs; the Northern Ireland Department at the Home Office was responsible for Northern Ireland matters that were not under the purview of the Belfast authorities.